Janet Carsten

-Research and Career
+Research and career

 Carsten has conducted research in Malaysia and Britain.
 After completing her PhD at the London School of Economics, she was a Post-doctoral Research Fellow at the University of Cambridge, and Lecturer at the University of Manchester.
 She has given guest lectures and keynote addresses at Johns Hopkins University, the National University of Taiwan, UCLA, the University of Copenhagen, the Ecole des Hautes Etudes en Sciences Sociales, University of Michigan, University of Toronto, the University of Sao Paulo, and at the Museu Nacional, Federal University of Rio de Janeiro.
 She delivered the Lewis Henry Morgan Lecture in 2012.
 During a three-year Leverhulme Major Research Fellowship from September 2007-10 she conducted research on articulations between popular and medical ideas about blood in Britain and Malaysia.

 Carsten is a Fellow of the Royal Society of Edinburgh and the British Academy.
+In 2023, she was elected a member of the Academia Europaea.
 Carsten is currently a Professor of Social and Cultural Anthropology at the University of Edinburgh.

 Published works

 Books

+2021 Marriage in Past, Present and Future Tense.
+(Edited with H-Chiu, S.Magee, E.Papadaki, K.Reece).
+UCL Press.